• Skip to primary navigation

 Instructions

-2. Heat a large pan over medium high heat and add a little of the stock, along with the tempeh slices.
+• Heat a large pan over medium high heat and add a tablespoon stock, along with the tempeh slices.
 Sprinkle the slices with about ¼ teaspoon each of salt and pepper.

-6. Add the vegetable oil to the same pan along with the onion.
-Cook until the onion becomes fragrant and translucent, about five minutes.
+• Add the vegetable oil to the same pan along with the onion.
+Cook until the onion begins to brown, about five minutes.
 Add the garlic, peppers, and mushrooms to the pan and continue to cook until they’re tender, about 5-10 minutes.

-7. Add the crushed tomatoes, ½ cup stock, wine, oregano, thyme, rosemary and remaining salt and pepper to the pan.
+• Add the crushed tomatoes, remaining ½ cup stock, wine, oregano, thyme, rosemary and remaining salt and pepper to the pan.
 Turn down the heat and allow the mixture to simmer for about 10 minutes, stirring occasionally, or until the liquid has begun to reduce

 • Broccoli and Tempeh with Spicy Peanut Sauce